 We understand the importance of safeguarding your family’s wealth for future generations.
-A Lifetime Asset Protection Trust is a powerful tool that can help you achieve this goal by providing a strong defense against unexpected threats to your family’s financial security.
+A Lifetime Asset Protection Trust is one of the most effective legal arrangements available under English law — providing robust protection against care fees, divorce, bankruptcy, and other unexpected threats to your family’s financial security.

-By setting up a trust planning strategy, you can ensure that your wealth stays within the intended beneficiaries’ hands.
+By putting a proper trust planning strategy in place, you can ensure that your wealth stays within the intended beneficiaries’ hands.
 For more information on how asset protection trusts work, you can explore the benefits and mechanics of protecting your family’s assets.

 Key Takeaways

-- Protect your family’s wealth from unexpected threats.
+- Protect your family’s wealth from care fees, divorce, bankruptcy, and sideways disinheritance.

-- Ensure wealth stays within the intended beneficiaries’ hands.
+- Ensure wealth stays within the intended beneficiaries’ hands through a discretionary trust structure.

-- Avoid probate and minimize inheritance tax liabilities.
+- Bypass probate delays and potentially reduce inheritance tax liabilities.

 What is a Lifetime Asset Protection Trust?

 In the realm of estate planning, a Lifetime Asset Protection Trust stands out as a crucial strategy.
-We understand the importance of safeguarding your family’s wealth, and this type of trust is designed to do just that.
+England invented trust law over 800 years ago, and this type of legal arrangement remains one of the most powerful tools available for protecting family wealth.

 Definition and Purpose

-A Lifetime Asset Protection Trust is established during your lifetime, and its primary purpose is to protect your assets from creditors and other claims, ensuring that your wealth is preserved for your beneficiaries.
+A Lifetime Asset Protection Trust is a legal arrangement established during your lifetime (as opposed to a will trust, which only takes effect on death).
+Its primary purpose is to protect your assets from a range of threats — including care home fees, divorce settlements, creditor claims, and inheritance tax (IHT) — ensuring that your wealth is preserved for your chosen beneficiaries.

 Key Features